-Christ Church is an historic parish with a modern outlook.
+Christ Church is an historic parish with a contemporary outlook.
 We were established as Queen Caroline Parish by the Maryland legislature in 1727.
 The name Christ Church was first used when our historic “Old Brick” building was consecrated as Christ Church in 1811.
 It is still used for small services and other events throughout the year.
 Our current church building, "New Brick", was consecrated in 1993.

 We are located in the “New Town” of Columbia, Maryland, a town which celebrated its 50th anniversary in 2017.
 Even though Columbia is 50 years old, it is still developing - always in flux, always in need of support.
 Christ Church recognizes that the prosperity and great features of our community are not shared by all of our residents, and are well aware that even within our own town there is poverty and there is brokenness.
 Part of our calling to ministry is serving those most in need.